openflighthpc/retype-documentation/Retype_Documentation/USE/package_ecosystems/default.md

 ## Installing Software - General Overview

-Unlike the other :ref:`package ecosystems <package-ecosystems>`, modules provides the ecosystem management tool but not any package management tools.
+Unlike the other [package ecosystems](/USE/package_ecosystems/#package-ecosystems), modules provides the ecosystem management tool but not any package management tools.
 Therefore, with the modules ecosystem, you are free to compile and install software in a module compatible manner.

 Module files can be installed to `~/.local/share/flight/env/modules+default/modulefiles` (for local modules ecosystems) or to `/opt/apps/flight/env/modules+global/modulefiles` (for global modules ecosystems).